Ruckus Networks

-RUCKUS Networks (formerly known as Ruckus Wireless) is a brand of wired and wireless networking equipment and software owned by CommScope.
-RUCKUS offers switches, Wi-Fi access points, CBRS access points, controllers, management systems, cloud management, AAA/BYOD software, AI and ML analytics software, location software and IoT controller software products to mobile carriers, broadband service providers, and corporate enterprises.
-As a company, RUCKUS invented and has patented wireless voice, video, and data technology, such as adaptive antenna arrays that extend signal range, increase data rates, and avoid interference, providing distribution of delay-sensitive content over standard 802.11 Wi-Fi.
+Ruckus Networks (formerly known as Ruckus Wireless) is a brand of wired and wireless networking equipment and software owned by CommScope.
+It offers switches, Wi-Fi access points, CBRS access points, controllers, management systems, cloud management, AAA/BYOD software, AI and ML analytics software, location software and IoT controller software products to mobile carriers, broadband service providers, and corporate enterprises.
+Ruckus invented and has patented wireless voice, video, and data technology, such as adaptive antenna arrays that extend signal range, increase data rates, and avoid interference, providing distribution of delay-sensitive content over standard 802.11 Wi-Fi.

-RUCKUS began trading on the New York Stock Exchange in 2012, and was delisted in 2016, after it was acquired by Brocade Communications Systems for approximately $1.5 billion on May 27, 2016.
-Ruckus Wireless and Brocade ICX line of Switching products were acquired by Arris International for $800 million in a deal finalized on December 1, 2017.
-The company was renamed as Ruckus Networks, an ARRIS company from Ruckus Wireless.
+Ruckus began trading on the New York Stock Exchange in 2012.
+It was delisted in 2016, after it was acquired by Brocade Communications Systems for approximately $1.5 billion on May 27, 2016.
+Ruckus Wireless and the Brocade ICX line of switching products were acquired by Arris International for $800 million in a deal finalized on December 1, 2017.
+The company was renamed Ruckus Networks, an ARRIS company from Ruckus Wireless.
 On April 4, 2019, CommScope completed its acquisition of Arris, which included the recently acquired Ruckus.

+On January 12, 2026, CommScope completed the sale of its Connectivity and Cable Solutions segment to Amphenol.
+As the CommScope name and brand transferred with that business, the remaining company was renamed Vistance Networks, which became the parent company of Ruckus Networks and Aurora Networks.
+On April 30, 2026, Belden announced an agreement to acquire Ruckus Networks from Vistance Networks for approximately $1.85 billion.
+The transaction is expected to close in the second half of 2026, subject to customary closing conditions and regulatory approvals.
+On July 1, 2026, Ruckus announced that the acquisition had been completed.